Trix (group): Personal life

-María Emilia's daughter, Sonia Zavaleta was a member of the musical group Gretta, with which she edited a EP called "Gretta" and in 2017 she was also part of the cast of Golpe al corazón.
+María Emilia's daughter, Sonia Zavaleta was a member of the musical group Gretta, with which she edited an EP called "Gretta" and in 2017 she was also part of the cast of Golpe al corazón.
 She is currently performing as a soloist, whose name is Sonia Z.

 María Eugenia's daughter, Laura Laprida is an actress and has been part of great television casts such as Historia de un clan, Golpe al corazón, Campanas en la noche, Rizhoma Hotel from Telefe, and in Millennials from Net TV and Netflix.

 They named their male child after their husbands and named their daughters after them and their sisters.
 In private, each one has a nickname commonly used by members of their families: by their children they are nicknamed "Mila" (Emilia), "Coca" (Eugenia) and "Lula" (Laura), and for their grandchildren "Meme" (Emilia), "Coca" (Eugenia) and "Iaia" (Laura).